-The projection tool is used to project emissions from 2020 to 2030 and considers the reduction in emissions from 1990 to 2030.
-The results inform progress against different strategies across Government, e.g. NI Programme for Government and for UK commitments in relation to Net Zero and Carbon Budgets.
+The projection tool is used to project emissions from 2021 to 2031 and considers the reduction in emissions from 1990 to 2031.
+The results inform progress against different strategies across Government, e.g., NI Programme for Government, NI Climate Action Plan and for UK commitments in relation to Net Zero and Carbon Budgets.

-The projections are published on DAERA website1 and are updated to reflect the annual update to the greenhouse gas inventory statistics2.
+The projections are published on the DAERA website1 and are updated to reflect the annual update to the greenhouse gas inventory statistics2.
 They project future emissions, based on economic, demographic and other drivers - projections which are inputs into the tool, across National Communication (NC) Sectors3.

 The projections take into account the expected impact of Government policies that have been costed in terms of emissions savings.
-Policy savings included within the tool were provided via the Analysts Sub-group4 or are estimated as a share of the UK policies (from annex D mentioned below).
-It is recognised that additional policies may need to be incorporated as further initiatives are developed to contribute towards the delivery of the UK's net zero commitment and meet targets set in any new NI specific climate change legislation.
-A review to identify further policy savings is due to be carried out to expand those policies currently in the tool.
+Policy savings, originally included within the tool, were provided via Future Generations - Analysts' Sub-Group4 or are estimated as a share of the UK policies (from annex D mentioned below).
+An audit of the policies in the tool was carried out in 2022 to ensure they remained relevant, and data updated accordingly.

+It is recognised that additional policies may need to be incorporated as further initiatives are developed to contribute towards the delivery of the UK's net zero commitment and meet targets set in the new NI climate change legislation5.
+In response to the new legislation, a Climate Action Plan and corresponding sectoral plans are being developed.
+Once finalised policies and initiatives which provide